storybookjs/react-native/app/react-native/readme.md

         -- should the ui be closed initialy.
     tabOpen: Number (0)
         -- which tab should be open. -1 Navigator, 0 Preview, 1 Addons
+    shouldPersistSelection: Boolean (true)
+        -- initialize storybook with the last selected story.
 }
 ```